-Early exit polls boost right-winger hopes of first-round win
+Brazil exit polls point to wave of support for right-winger

 “If they win, it will become Venezuela.
 People will be hungry, with a currency that is worth nothing,” she said, while leaving a polling station with her daughter.
 “If the PT is voted into power and there is a military intervention, I would support it.”

-Bolsonaro’s closest rival, PT candidate Fernando Haddad, a former education minister and one-term mayor of Sao Paulo, is standing in for the party’s jailed founder, former president Luiz Inacio Lula da Silva, who is serving time for bribery and money laundering.
+Bolsonaro’s closest rival, PT candidate Fernando Haddad, a former education minister and one-term mayor of Sao Paulo, is standing in for the party’s jailed founder, former President Luiz Inacio Lula da Silva, who is serving time for bribery and money laundering.

-Many Brazilians, such as Ruth Pereira Santos, 65, fondly remember the years of rapid growth that Lula oversaw and benefited from his programs lifting millions out of poverty.

-“Who could buy a car?
-For the love of God today I have a car in my garage.
-This wasn’t accessible before,” said Santos, a caretaker for the elderly.

 Two polls published late on Saturday showed Bolsonaro had increased his lead over Haddad in the past two days, taking 36 percent of voter intentions compared with Haddad’s 22 percent.
-The pair are deadlocked in a likely runoff.

 Polling stations opened at 8 a.m.
 (1100 GMT) and the last will close at 7 p.m.
 Brasilia time (2200 GMT).
 Exit polls and official results will start flowing in soon after that via Brazil’s electronic voting system.

-Voting was progressing without major incident as of early afternoon.
+Voting was progressing without major incident.
 Many Brazilians faced long wait times to vote and a line of more than 500 people snaked outside one polling station in Rio de Janeiro’s Copacabana neighborhood.

 Brazil’s 147 million voters will choose the president, all 513 members of the lower house of Congress, two-thirds of the 81-member Senate, plus governors and lawmakers in all 27 states.